Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

 \subsubsection{Thermal dissipation}

 We generalize here our analysis by assuming the existence of a thermal bath consisting of a pure non-Abelian gauge field whose energy makes up a very small component of the total energy of the Universe when the Universe emerges from nothing.
 The thermal bath is characterized by temperature $T$ and we require that its energy is small enough that it plays no role in the dynamics of the background or the equation of motion of the inflaton for its first few oscillations around the bottom of its potential.
-However, we also assume that its energy is sufficiently large for the thermalization condition to be valid, namely $\Delta\equiv 10 \Nc^2\alpha^2 T \gg |H|$ \cite{Laine:2021ego}.
-We devote the next subsection to justify its generation in the immediate moments after the creation of the Universe.
-Such a thermal bath would give rise to additional thermal contributions to the dissipation rate that populate the Universe with radiation before the transition to inflation.
-These thermal effects are generally expected to dominate over the dissipation contribution due to decay in the case for which $T\gg m_\phi$, which is the case that we study in this section.
+However, we also assume that its energy is sufficiently large for the thermalization condition to be valid, namely the scattering rate of gauge bosons being sufficiently large $\Delta \equiv c_\text{thermal} \Nc^2\alpha^2 T \gg |H|$ where the numerical coefficient is assumed to be $c_\text{thermal} \simeq 10$ following Ref.~\cite{Laine:2021ego}.
+We devote the next subsection to justifying generation of the thermal bath in the immediate moments after the creation of the Universe.
+Such a thermal bath would give rise to additional thermal contributions to the dissipation rate, populating the Universe with radiation before the transition to inflation.
+These thermal effects are generally expected to dominate over the dissipation contribution due to decay in the case where $T\gg m_\phi$, which is the case we study in this section.
 It is possible that by considering thermal effects, one can achieve the transition to inflation for values of the inflaton-gauge field coupling that requires less hierarchy between the decay constant and the effective coupling to the gauge field.

 Such a scenario would give rise to dissipation due to rapid sphaleron transitions in the hot non-Abelian thermal bath.
-This sphaleron induced friction is well described by \cite{McLerran:1990de,Moore:2010jd,Bodeker:1999gx,Arnold:1999ux,Arnold:1999uy,Moore:2000mx,Moore:2000ara}
+This sphaleron induced friction is well described by \cite{McLerran:1990de,Moore:2010jd,Bodeker:1999gx,Arnold:1999ux,Arnold:1999uy,Moore:2000mx,Moore:2000ara,Berghaus:2019whh,Berghaus:2020ekh,DeRocco:2021rzv}\footnote{ This formula is valid in the adiabatic regime.
+In our case, the adiabaticity condition $|\ddot{\phi}/\dot{\phi}| \ll \Delta$ (see, e.g., Ref.~\cite{Berghaus:2020ekh}) is marginally violated in the relevant time domain when $\Upsilon$ plays an important role, except for the boundaries of oscillations of $\phi$ when $\dot{\phi}$ vanishes and the left-hand side diverges instantaneously.
+In such a case, the dissipation term in the equation of motion at time $t$ depends on the past dynamics at $t' < t$, or in other words, the linear term $\Upsilon \dot{\phi}$ needs to be augmented by higher time-derivative terms.
+We leave the inclusion of such terms for future work. }